UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 > Note that it is not recommended to run CORC in a Virtual Machine due to latency and limited performance.
 While this works well for development, testing and simulation (typically to go through those tutorials), this won't give good performances if controlling an actual robot.
 If you develop under a VM consider using a Beagle Bone or similar SBC.

-## Choice of Development Environment
+## Choice of development environment
 Independent of the deployment environment, a choice may also be made regarding the development environment.
 While theoretically possible to develop and cross-compile CORC from Windows it is highly recommended and easier to use a Linux system as development environment.

 Your development system may or may not be the same as your deployment computer.
 If you can consider using a Linux Virtual Machine (VM) as the development environement, it is not recommended to run CORC (except for quick simulations tests) on a VM: the latency and poor performance makes it not suitable to control a real robot.